mjhea0/jquery-madlibs/readme.md

   $("#story").hide();
 });
 ```
+Can you tell what's happening here?
+Look at previous jQuery code that we added before.

+**All done?**

-Test this out again.
+Test the program out again.
 If all works well, run along and play with your bestest of friends.

 ## Challenges